N E W

-The fallout from this existential war, and the personal quest it sets in motion for the speaker, are taken up in the poem's sequels, DESCENT (summer 2019) and RESURRECTION (summer 2020).
+The fallout from this existential war, and the personal quest it sets in motion for the speaker, are taken up in the poem's sequels, DESCENT (winter 2020) and RESURRECTION (summer 2022).

 GOD is presented in the form of a critical edition by this culture's scholars.
 In addition to Julian's poem DEATH, then, are over 150 pages of supplementary material.
 This includes:

 two prefaces and marginal notes by the poem's original editor, A. Severan;